 Medical Uses of Cannabis Tinctures

-CBD has been used across a wide range of medical fields, and many more applications are being discovered.
-From potentially inhibiting the growth of cancer cells and tumours (5) to effectively treating inflammation, (6) interest in the medicinal benefits of cannabis continues to grow.
+CBD has been used across a wide range of medical fields, and many more potential applications are being discovered.

 How to Make a Cannabis Tincture